 The advocacy tools listed below was gathered by The Partnership for Inclusive Disaster Strategies (PIDS).

 Go to the Department on Disability's Coronavirus Resources page for a full listing of Systems Advocacy and Legislative/Congressional Advocacy Tools.

 Systems Advocacy Tools

 - DCRC: Letter Regarding Proposed State Budget Revision of Department of Rehabilitation Grant to Statewide Independent Living Centers (PDF Document)

-- CCD: Letter to U.S. Dept of Health & Human Services & Office of Civil Rights RE: COVID-19 - Disabilities & Discrimination (PDF Document)
+- CCD Letter to U.S. Department of Health & Human Services & Office of Civil Rights RE: COVID-19 - Disabilities & Discrimination (PDF Document)